Cadhig/Cadence/README.md

 ## Projects in Progress

 - 📓 Creating an app called <a href="https://github.com/Cadhig/Tasktastic">TaskTastic</a> where users can store notes
+- 💃 Collaborating on an app named <a href="https://github.com/Cadhig/Groove-Gather">Groove Gather</a>.
+A platform where users can search tutorials, classes, and sign up for gorup meetups within the dance community!

 ## Currently Learning
-- 🐍 Deeper dive into Python / Flask
+- 🐍 PyGame
-- ⚛ Deeper dive into React
+- ⚛ React Native